McbeEringi/minus-d/README.md

-# -D
+# MINUS_D
 ![icon](pack_icon.png)
--D ( Minus D ) is a script pack for Minecraft Bedrock to draw object defined in Signed Distance Function(SDF).
+MINUS_D is a script pack for Minecraft Bedrock to draw object defined in Signed Distance Function(SDF).